KeyanSong/431-2018/slides/class05/README.md

 - **NEW!** By noon tomorrow (2018-09-12) please complete the [Minute Paper after Class 05](http://bit.ly/431-2018-minute05).
 Thanks!
 - [Homework 2](https://github.com/THOMASELOVE/431-2018/tree/master/homework/Homework2) is due Friday 2018-09-14 at Noon.
 Submit your work (again, R Markdown and HTML files) via Canvas.
-    - A PDF of the [Homework 1 Answer Sketch](https://github.com/THOMASELOVE/431-2018/tree/master/homework/Homework1) was posted last Friday after the deadline, and there's an R Markdown version posted there now, too.
+    - PDF and R Markdown versions of the [Homework 1 Answer Sketch](https://github.com/THOMASELOVE/431-2018/tree/master/homework/Homework1) are now posted.
     - Thanks to everyone for getting Homework 1 submitted on time!
     - All of you should have an answer from me for your personal question as a comment on your Homework 1 submission in Canvas.
     - Grades should be available on Thursday, and we will discuss Homework 1 a little more in class on Thursday.